 The Disaster Management Area Board, the governing board, meets quarterly on the second Wednesday of February, May, September and November to conduct the business of the Joint Powers Authority.
 Meeting agendas are posted here.

-The Los Angeles County Operational Area consists of the County of Los Angeles and all 88 cities within the county.
+The Los Angeles County Operational Area includes the County of Los Angeles and all 88 cities within the county.
 The cities are divided into eight Disaster Management Areas that vary in size from one to 25 cities.
 Each area is served by a Disaster Management Area Coordinator (DMAC).

 For more information about the DMACs: dmacsonline.org.